bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1.2 is out.md

 ## Maven Annotation Processing

 Kotlin’s annotation processing tool, kapt, can now be invoked from Maven builds.
-Just add an execution of the <code>kapt</code> goal from kotlin-maven-plugin before <code>compile</code>:
+Just add an execution of the `kapt` goal from kotlin-maven-plugin before `compile`:

 {% raw %}
 <p></p>